json-schema-org/blog/pages/posts/the-last-breaking-change.md

 }
 ```

 a validator would either ignore `database-field-id` or include it and its value as an annotation in the output.
 One can see how this feature would be extremely helpful.
-However, this feature blocks our ability to promise that schemas written to one version will be valid for later versions.
+However, this feature also blocks our ability to promise future compatibility.

 ## Why can't we still support this?

-Suppose a user processes the example schema above with a validator that's been written for a 2025 specification.
-Now suppose in that 2025 specification, we add `database-field-id` as a keyword, and its value is expected to be a string.
-Now this schema is no longer valid.  **We've broken a user by adding a new keyword.**
+Suppose a user wrote the example schema above while using a validator written to conform to the 2023 version of the specification.
+A couple years later, they want to upgrade the validator now that supports the 2025 specification.
+However in that 2025 specification, we added `database-field-id` as a keyword, and its value is expected to be a string.
+Suddenly the user's schema is no longer valid.  **We've broken a user by adding a new keyword.**

 In order to prevent this scenario, we are forced to forbid keywords that are not declared by a listed vocabulary.
 We recognize that this will break a lot of people up front.
-However we feel that a promise of future-compatible specifications should take precedence over the immediate pain of having to change your schemas yet again (and potentially again thereafter).
+However we feel that a promise of future-compatible specifications should take precedence over the immediate pain of having to change your schemas yet again (and potentially again perpetually into the future).

 ## What is being done to soften the blow?